 - Sample Management Assignments (PDF)

 During the supervised practice, preceptors are asked to complete formal and informal evaluations of the intern’s progress.
-This is done via an online evaluation form and the intern will provide you with the link to that form.
+Formal evaluations are completed online and the intern will provide you with the link to that form.
+Informal evaluations/feedback on the intern's progress may be provided to the intern's instructor via email or phone.